Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series100/ex130_MP_UserDisp/ReadMe.txt

-ex130_MP_UserDisp is provided as an example of an OMM Consumer application that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider  application, or from an Advanced Distribution Server.
+ex130_MP_UserDisp is provided as an example of an OMM Consumer application that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider  application, or from an Advanced Distribution Server.